-Repayment of the loan is secured against the Company's interest in its Australian mineral properties, and the lender has the right to purchase the Australian mineral properties at a price equal to the outstanding loan obligations in certain events of default under the loan agreement.
+Repayment of the 2014 Loan is secured against the Company's interest in its Australian mineral properties, and the lender has the right to purchase the Australian mineral properties at a price equal to the outstanding 2014 Loan obligations in certain events of default under the loan agreement.

-Substantial Nyngan Project metallurgical test work has been completed, and additional work in this area is planned for 2015.
-Scandium International intends to produce a Feasibility Study demonstrating project economics and development viability on the project, which we expect to complete by the end of 2015.
+Substantial Nyngan project metallurgical test work has been completed, and additional work in this area is planned for 2015.
+Scandium International intends to produce a Feasibility Study demonstrating project economics and development viability on the project, expected to be completed in early 2016 subject to available funding.